What is Penetration Testing?

 3. Visibility into Security Gaps

-When outside consultants are involved, the organization gains an objective perspective that exposes blind spots that could be missed by internal IT teams due to a lack of expertise or unfamiliarity with the latest threats.
-Outside consultants also transfer knowledge to internal teams, improving their skills and increasing their ability to respond to threats independently once the engagement is over.
+When outside pen testers are involved, the organization gains an objective perspective that exposes blind spots that could be missed by internal IT teams due to a lack of expertise or unfamiliarity with the latest threats.
+Pen testers can also transfer knowledge to internal teams, improving their skills and increasing their ability to respond to threats independently once the engagement is over.